Reshad Jones: Professional career

-On January 4, 2010, Jones announced that he would forgo his senior season at Georgia and enter the 2010 NFL Draft, as he was projected to be a second round pick by NFL draft experts.
+On January 4, 2010, Jones announced that he would forgo his senior season at Georgia and enter the 2010 NFL draft, as he was projected to be a second round pick by NFL draft experts.
 He was one of 54 collegiate defensive backs to attend the NFL Scouting Combine in Indianapolis, Indiana and completed all of the combine drills.
 He finished tied for third among all defensive backs in the bench press, tied for fifth in the vertical jump, and finished 21st in the 40-yard dash.
 On March 16, 2010, he attended Georgia's pro day and improved his times in the 40-yard dash (4.50s) and 20-yard dash (2.64s) and ran positional drills for scouts and team representatives.
 He was linked to the Miami Dolphins after attending a dinner with team personnel during a two-day visit.
 At the conclusion of the pre-draft process, Jones was projected to be a third or fourth round pick by NFL draft experts and scouts.
 He was ranked the third best strong safety prospect in the draft by NFLDraftScout.com.

 2010

-The Miami Dolphins selected Jones in the fifth round (163rd overall) of the 2010 NFL Draft.
+The Miami Dolphins selected Jones in the fifth round (163rd overall) of the 2010 NFL draft.
 The Miami Dolphins traded their sixth (174th overall) and seventh round (219th overall) selections to the Washington Redskins to acquire the Redskins' fifth round pick and select Jones.
 He was the 13th safety selected in 2010.

-On July 14, 2010, the Miami Dolphins signed Jones to a four-year, $1.95 million contract that includes a signing bonus of $160,400.
+On July 14, 2010, the Dolphins signed Jones to a four-year, $1.95 million contract that includes a signing bonus of $160,400.

 He entered training camp competing against Tyrone Culver and Chris Clemons for job as the starting free safety after it was left vacant by the departure of Gibril Wilson.
 Head coach Tony Sparano named Jones the backup free safety behind Chris Clemons to start the regular season.